What Is Business Banking?

-Business banking, also known as commercial banking, refers to the set of services and activities financial institutions provide to meet the unique needs of business clients.
+Business banking, also known as commercial banking, refers to the products and services financial institutions provide to meet the unique needs of business clients.
 Examples of business banking products include business checking accounts, savings accounts, loans, and credit cards.
-Business banking is best for sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
+Business banking can be used by companies with any organization entity, including sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.

 How Business Banking Works